gradualgames/ggvm/README.md

 my current game, so I will be diving into this at some point in the future.
 I'm also open to contributions if anybody wants to dive in to this.

+# Gotchas

+If any of the following happen when you try your ROM in GGVm, here is what you should do.

+- The game totally freezes.
+    - Are you using Sprite 0 Hit?
+GGVm does not natively support this bit.
+It does however support Sprite 0 Hit based status bars via a special register.
+See Virtual Registers Reference below.

+- Inexplicable odd behavior, glitches, etc.
+    - There are a couple of things that can cause this.
+The most likely thing is that your game was tuned to the precise timing of an NES, and nmi is stepping on something and causing chaos.
+It is recommended to make your game as robust as possible, but if you would prefer to leave your NES rom unmodified, see the section on creating an NmiSafetyFunctor below, it can work around many issues like this.
+    - Another possibility is that your game is attempting to detect NTSC, Pal or Dendy.
+GGVm will cause incorrect detection in this type of code.
+You will need to modify your ROM to force the tv type to NTSC, since GGVM operates at 60 fps.
+Depending on the game, tvSystem may be used to look up different speed values etc.

+- Something else?
+    - Please log an issue on GGVm's Github page.